adambard/learnxinyminutes-docs/bc.html.markdown

 } else {
     /*Variables are global by default.*/
     thisIsGlobal = 5
     /*You can make a variable local.
-Use the "auto" keyword:*/ auto thisIsLocal=7
+Use the "auto" keyword in a function.*/ }
-}

 /*Every variable is pre-set to 0.*/